-A speech’s introduction is its most important part.
+A speech’s introduction — how you start a speech — is its most important part.

 If you lose your audience in the first 15 seconds to 2 minutes, you might as well pack your bags and go home.
 You’ll never — or almost never — regain their attention.